liflab/beepbeep-3-book/pre-markdown/core/README.md

 Fundamental processors and functions
 ====================================

 BeepBeep is organized along a modular architecture.
 The main part of BeepBeep is called the *engine*, which provides the basic classes for creating processors and functions, and contains a handful of general-purpose processors for manipulating traces.
-The rest of BeepBeep's functionalities is dispersed across a number of *palettes*.
+BeepBeep's remaining functionalities are dispersed across a number of *palettes*.
 In this chapter, we describe the basic processors and functions provided by BeepBeep's engine.

 ## Function objects